Bhalet/BIGTLD/README.md

 # BIGTLD
 Beginner-Intermidiate guide to Linux Desktop

-This guide will not explain history, go deep into a subject.
-The guide is to let new users start using their computer quickly.
+The project is made on the assumption that readers don't want to 'read' long explainations, and that examples are an effective way to learn.
 If you are looking for something extensive try [this](https://linux-training.be/linuxfun.pdf).
-I am trying to make it simple and straight-forward (so I might often skip explanation and jump to work) and try to provide a link to a web page where it is extensively documented for people who are interested.
+I will try to provide a link to a web page where it is extensively documented for people who are interested.

-If you are confused about something, it is documented somewhere whether on reddit, [Arch wiki](https://wiki.archlinux.org/), forums, or even youtube.
+If you are confused about something, it is documented somewhere whether on [Arch wiki](https://wiki.archlinux.org/), forums, Reddit, or even youtube.

 ## Prerequisites
 - A linux distro installed in your computer. (beginner-friendly distro very highly reccomended)